madhu2b4u/CreditCards/readme.md

 # Credit Card Data Display App

 This Android app fetches credit card data from an external API and displays it in a list.
-It is built using Jetpack Compose and includes basic functionality for retrieving and rendering credit card information.
+It is built using Jetpack Compose and includes basic functionality for retrieving and rendering credit card information using MVVM clean architecture.

 ## Assumptions and Decisions